 Making His Mark

 Thomas Paine’s life took a propitious turn when he landed in Philadelphia in late 1774, sick as a dog, and was carried off the ship.
 Pulled back from the brink by Franklin’s physician, he became editor of Pennsylvania Magazine.
 After the opening battles of the Revolution in 1775, Paine emerged as a radical voice for independence, well ahead of majority opinion in the Colonies.
 He would soon change that.

 Rights of Man

 In response to the 1789 revolution in France, Englishman Edmund Burke penned his conservative anti-revolutionary masterpiece, Reflections on the Revolution in France.
 After 30,000 copies sold, Paine decided Burke had to be answered.
 The result was the publication in 1791 of Rights of Man.
-Paine began with the same Lockean principle of inalienable rights adopted by Jefferson in the Declaration and ended with a denunciation of monarchy and aristocracy.
+Thomas Paine began with the same Lockean principle of inalienable rights adopted by Jefferson in the Declaration and ended with a denunciation of monarchy and aristocracy.
 He followed up in early 1792 with an even more radical second part of Rights of Man, in which he espoused progressive taxation, free healthcare, old-age pensions, and universal public education.

 Now You’ve Got God Against You

 Having ably demonstrated an uncanny knack for alienating pretty much everyone, Paine put the cherry on top by publishing an open Letter to George Washington in 1796.
 Angry that Washington hadn’t done much to get him out of a French prison, Paine accused the Father of Our Nation of treachery.
 This was the kind of accusation that often ended in duels.
 Not exactly good at making friends, our Tom.
 This Letter would dog Paine for the rest of his life.

 At the invitation of Jefferson, Paine returned to the United States in 1803, arriving in the midst of bitter political partisanship and the Great Awakening religious revival.
 The Federalists loathed his friendship with Jefferson and radical ideas laid out in Rights of Man.
 The religious-minded despised what they considered the radical deism of Age of Reason.
 And no one had forgotten that Letter to George Washington either.